gradle/gradle/architecture/standards/0004-use-a-platform-architecture.md

-# ADR-0004 - Use a platform oriented architecture for Gradle
+# ADR-0004 - Use a platform-oriented architecture for Gradle

 ## Date